-Tinder might not be the most-used dating application on mobile phones, but it’s certainly the most talked-about.
+Tinder might not be the most-used dating application on mobile phone when it comes to users, but in terms of popularity, it sure does have the most buzz surrounding it.
 The app has completely revolutionized the dating scene, with a focus on swiping profiles left and right to either match (or ‘like’) their profile or toss them away.
 If you match with another individual after you both swipe right, you can start a conversation and speak to another to find out each other’s interests, personalities, and set up a date or meetup.
 It’s pretty interesting stuff, bringing the idea of “dating” into the hyper-fast bustle of the 21st century, and though the app might not be for everyone, users under thirty have gone all-in on the app for their relationships and hookups.

 Also see our article How To Undo Super Likes on Tinder